TFTNetwork/TFTN-pool/README.md

 https://github.com/forknote/forknote-pool/issues/48**

-High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, Dashcoin, etc..
+High performance Node.js (with native C addons) mining pool for Cryptonote based coins, created with the Forknote software such as Bytecoin, TFTN, etc..

 Comes with lightweight example front-end script which uses the pool's AJAX API.